Degeneracy is OK: Logarithmic Regret for Network Revenue Management with Indiscrete Distributions: Policy with Log-squared Regret

 The only difference between the formulation of $V^{\text{off}}(I)$ and $\bVL_{\bm{C}}(I_1)$ is that the integral decision variables of $V^{\text{off}}(I)$ are relaxed to be fractional in $\bVL_{\bm{C}}(I_1)$.

-Another common relaxation in the literature is the so-called ex-ante relaxation, which can be obtained by taking expectation over $\tilde{\bd}_t$ in the formulation of $\bVL_{\bm{c}}(\tilde{\bd}_t)$.
+Another common relaxation in the literature is the so-called ex-ante relaxation, which can be obtained {from replacing $\tilde{\bd}_t$ by its expectation in the formulation of $\bVH_{\bm{c}}(\tilde{\bd}_t)$}.
 For any $t\in[T]$ and any $\bc$, we denote by $\bVF_{t,\bc}$ the ex-ante relaxation with a formulation given as follows:

 where we denote by $s=T-t+1$ for notation brevity.